Understanding Gluten: What It Is and Why Some People Avoid It

 There are several reasons why people may choose to avoid gluten.
 The most common reasons are celiac disease, gluten sensitivity, and wheat allergy.

-• Wheat Allergy: Wheat allergy is a condition in which the immune system reacts to proteins found in wheat, including gluten.
-Unlike celiac disease and gluten sensitivity, wheat allergy can cause a wide range of symptoms, including hives, itching, swelling, and difficulty breathing.
-In severe cases, it can cause anaphylaxis, a life-threatening allergic reaction.
+• Wheat Allergy: Wheat allergy occurs when the immune system reacts to wheat proteins, particularly gluten.
+Wheat allergy, unlike celiac disease and gluten sensitivity, can cause rashes, itching, swelling, and breathing problems.
+In severe circumstances, it can cause life-threatening anaphylaxis.

 Health Risks Associated with Gluten Consumption